 The UDI-T Evidence-Based Reference Context

-At the core of UDI-T is a structured Evidence-Based Reference Context, a governed hybrid evidence foundation used to evaluate plausibility, calibration, alignment, and interpretive proportionality.
-This reference context integrates:
+At the core of UDI-T is a structured Evidence-Based Reference Context, a governed evidence ecosystem designed to support, extend, and contextualize real-world research data under conditions of primary data constraints.

 - Primary survey data gathered through UDI-T registered professional panels

-- Researcher-collected primary responses (used as contextual anchors where applicable)
+- Researcher-collected primary responses (where available)

-- UDI-T Curated secondary datasets maintained under governance controls
+- UDI-T curated secondary datasets maintained under governance controls

-- Structured internal alignment artifacts
+- Structured internal alignment and contextualization artifacts

 - Benchmark interpretive alignment